Jumanji

 Story & Plot Summary: Jumanji

-Quick Plot Summary: Jumanji is a Adventure, Fantasy, Family film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1995, Jumanji is a Adventure, Fantasy, Family film directed by Joe Johnston.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Robin Williams.

 Story Breakdown